forero/FiberAllocation/README.md

 ===================================

 * The code assumes a flat sky.
-* Option for reading the galaxy positions from an external file has to be implemented.
 * Option for writing to disk the match fiber-galaxy has to be implemented
 * Include the priority information of different galaxy populations into the matching routine.
 * Write tests for quality assesment.
+* Implement Simulated Annealing.

 Inputs/Outputs
 ==============

+Requiered galaxy gatalog input:
+Is an ascii file with four columns separated by spaces.
+Each line corresponding to a galaxy with:
+* unique galaxy_ID in the sky (scalar, int)
+* galaxy type (scalar, int).
+Identifies three kinds of galaxies: ELG, LRG, QSO.
+* ra (scalar, float) position in degrees
+* dec (scalar, float) position in degrees

-Required inputs to construct the fibers are:
+Required inputs to construct the fibers:
 * fiber_pitch (scalar, float) default 0.01. fiber pitch in degrees
 * Ndiameter (scalar, integer) default 73.
-Number of fibers along the major axis in the hexagonal tile
+Number of fibers along the major axis in a hexagonal tile
 * center_x (scalar, float) default 0.0.
-Position of the central fiber in the x-direction
+Position of the central fiber in the ra-direction.
+In degrees
 * center_y (scalar, float) default 0.0.
-Position of the central fiber in the y-direction
+Position of the central fiber in the dec-direction.
+In degrees.

-Required inputs to construct a mock catalog of galaxies are:
-* radius_fov (scatlar, float) default 3.0.
-The radius in degrees of the area covered by the galaxies.
-* Ngalaxies (scalar, integer) default 1000.
-The number of galaxies in the catalog.
+Required input to feed the allocation routine:
+* tile_ID (scalar, integer) default 1.
+A unique ID during the survey.
+Identifies the tile that triggered this instance of fiber allocation.
-* priority_levels (scalar, integer) default 3.
-The number of different priority levels from 0 to (priority_levels-1)
+* visit_ID (scalar, integer) default 1.
+A unique ID for each tile.
+Identifies the number of times that a particular tile_ID has been observed.

-The matching routine takes as inputs
-* The Fibers as constructed in the class FiberSet
-* The Galaxies as constructed in the class MockGalaxyCatalog
+* patrol_radius (scalar, float) default 0.01. patrol radius of each fiber.
+In degrees.
-* epsilon (scalar, float) default 0.1.
-The radius around which the fibers look for galaxies.
-This is set to the fiber_pitch value.
+* exclusion_radius (scalar, float) default 0.0.
+Minimum separation between the centers of two fibers are allowed to have before having a collision.
+In degrees.
+* fiber_size (scalar, float) default 0.0.
+Diameter of the fibers.
+The exclusion_radius parameter should be equal or larger than half the fiber_size.
+In degrees.

+Data that is produced inside the routine as initialization:
+A list of fibers with the following information:
-* tile_visit_ID (scalar, integer) default 1.
-A unique ID identifying the tile/visit that observed a galaxy
+* A unique fiber ID (scalar, int)
+* The unperturbed ra-dec coordinates (scalar, floats).
+In degrees.

+Data that is produced inside the routine after the allocation is completed.
+For each fiber:
+* The corresponding galaxy_ID that the fiber will observe (scalar, int).
+* The value is -1 if the fiber is free.
+* The perturbed positions in ra-dec coordinates (scalar, floats) corresponding to the galaxy that was allocated to this fiber.

+Outputs
+The output is a list of galaxies with 7 columns:
+* unique galaxy_ID in the sky (scalar, int)
+* galaxy type (scalar, int).
+Corresponds to ELG, LRG, QSO.
+* ra (scalar float).
+Same as input.
+* dec (scalar, float).
+Same as input.
+* tile_ID (scalar, int).
+Sames as input if galaxy was allocated. -1 if not.
+* visit_ID (scalar, int).
+Same as input if galaxy was allocated. -1 if not.
+* fiber_ID (scalar, int). fiber_ID of the fiber allocated to it. -1 it none.

 Function Layout